jumpdartmark/basetrack-native/README.md

-# mercury-native-code
+# basetrack-native
-This is a quick example app with react-native/expo to be used as a code sample for a mercury studio interview.
+This is a quick example app with react-native/expo it will be the base for a couple navigation/tourism projects I am working on.

 ## About(Functionality)
 I decided to make a quick app that generates a standard gps file (.gpx).